davidcosc/davidos/README.md

 - detect and configure other hardware like the bus, pic, disk, usb or display devices amongst others.
 - indentify bootable devices and transfer control to the bootsector by loading it to the specific address 0x7c00.
 This is where our own code/program will start.

 We will first concern ourselves with the bootsector.
 It is a program, that is stored in the first 512 bytes of our bootable device i.e. disk drive.
 To identify a bootsector the BIOS checks, that the value of the last two bytes 511 and 512 matches the magic sequence 0xaa55.
 To see this in action, we can start by writing our first bootsector.
 Take a look at "./tutorials/01-basics.asm" for an example bootsector that prints the letter a to the screen using a routine that was setup for us by the BIOS.
 The code will be commented on in detail to explain some basics of x86 nasm assembly (just as much as we need for our purposes) and common commands we will use a lot throughout this project.
-In case you have never heard about registers before, pls read the "CPU registers" section below first.
+In case you have never heard about registers before, pls read the "3.1.1 CPU registers" section below first.

 ## 3 Hardware